Norfolks/Opencv_Haar_Hog_custom_detectors/README.md

 ```
 wget ftp://ftp.inrialpes.fr/pub/lear/douze/data/INRIAPerson.tar
 ```
-After downloading create links of Test and Train data
+After downloading create links of Test and Train data to the project folder.

 # How to train your classifier

-Download INRIA dataset and make Test and Train links to the defult folder
+To train Haar look at usefull links part

 To train HOG SVM run train_hog.py

-To train Haar cascade read opencv documentation

 # Check classifiers